When to do Full Frontal again or manually update your 4DP profile

 Whenever you do Full Frontal again, you should only ride it when you are properly rested and fresh.
 That means 5-10 days of reduced training volume and intensity.
 Don’t be stubborn.
 Testing while fatigued or right after a hard training block will almost guarantee that you won’t perform your best.
 Full Frontal is unpleasant enough.
 Don’t make it worse.
 Follow our lead-in plan for the week before the test.

 New around here?
-Expose yourself ever 4-8 weeks.
+Expose yourself every 4-8 weeks.

 Generally speaking, the newer you are to structured training or consistent riding, the more frequently you should front up to Full Frontal.
 Why?
 Because the early stages of training are when most people see the greatest improvements in fitness.
 For some, that means getting in 2-3 weeks of training after a test, resting up and testing again.
 For others it can be a bit longer.
 If you are still new to suffering and feel your fitness is increasing quickly, then you won’t want to go longer than 8 weeks without testing.